cst0601/cst0601.github.io/_posts/2022-11-07-looking-at-the-hiring-freeze-as-a-new-grad.md

 need to leave the states.

-Looking at the news, Twitter has laid off many of its software engineer, similar rumors also came from the tech giant Meta, where thousands of employers might also get laid off.
+Looking at the news, Twitter has laid off many of its software engineer, similar rumors also came from the tech giant Meta (update: it did.), where thousands of employers might also get laid off.
 The future of new grads as well as those searching for a tech job looks bleak in the United States.

 How about finding a job back in my hometown?
 Taiwan has been a properous place for tech industry, especially for hardware related fields.
 However, I personally